Children, Young People and Families Practitioner

 Pathway 1: Practitioner in Children’s Residential Care

-In this pathway, the apprentice can work in a number of settings e.g. a children’s home, a residential special school or a secure children’s home.
+In this pathway, the Apprentice can work in a number of settings e.g. a children’s home, a residential special school or a secure children’s home.
 The children might be living on their own or in a larger group.
-The apprentice will take the lead in developing and delivering the child’s placement plan and will work with the child to support their health, education, social and day to day needs, playing a significant role in helping them thrive and fulfil their potential.
+The Apprentice will take the lead in developing and delivering the child’s placement plan and will work with the child to support their health, education, social and day to day needs, playing a significant role in helping them thrive and fulfil their potential.

 Pathway 2: Children, Young People and Families Practitioner within the Community

-In this pathway, the apprentice will understand the importance of, and be skilled in, early intervention and safeguarding work.
+In this pathway, the Apprentice will understand the importance of, and be skilled in, early intervention and safeguarding work.
 They will manage risk across the spectrum needs for children, young people and families.
 They may work in settings as diverse as family homes, youth centres, early years, youth justice, children’s centres, educational settings and the community.
 They will play a significant role in working across agencies to improve outcomes.
 They may work with particular age groups, across the full age range or specifically with families.
-By supporting the confidence and skills of children, young people and families, they will help them to overcome barriers and maximise their independence.
+By supporting the confidence and skills of children, young people and families, the Apprentice will help them to overcome barriers and maximise their independence.

 End-Point Assessment Components for the Children, Young People and Families Practitioner Apprenticeship

 - Competence Interview (with accompanying Portfolio)

 The purpose of the Practical Observation is to assess the Apprentice’s competency within their work environment.
 The 55-60 minute Observation will be preceded by a 10-minute initial briefing session and will be followed by a 15-20 minute Question and Answer session, ensuring the End-Point Assessor has the opportunity to confirm key knowledge, skills and behaviours presented throughout the Observation and to ask any follow-up questions.